 Of concern, the Association said, was that regular, detailed, and reliable statistics are not available on a regular basis to document the trend in road fatalities, and their causes, over a period of time.

-“This drop in Easter deaths may simply be an anomaly because, based on the figures release in January on the December festive season death toll, the trend was showing an increase, and not a decrease in road deaths.
+“This drop in Easter deaths may simply be an anomaly because, based on the figures released in January on the December festive season death toll, the trend was showing an increase, and not a decrease in road deaths.
 Data on the intervening months is lacking, as are statistics that show annual fatalities.
-In fact, annual statistics have not been released since 2011, which makes it extremely difficult to gauge the success or failure of road safety interventions,” said the AA.
+In fact, annual statistics have not been released since 2011, which makes it extremely difficult to gauge the success or failure of road safety interventions,”

 “We are encouraged that the increased visibility of traffic officers is seen as an important reason for the decline in the number of road deaths this year.
 We have always maintained that people will drive better if there are more traffic officials on the roads, instead of on on-ramps and off-ramps checking for expired license discs.
 This is an initiative we would like to see throughout the year, instead of only during a few high profile periods,” the AA said.